forteanphenom/JoysticktvSocket/README.md

 Other than rawMessage, type, and time, all of these properties are nullable, so some explicit casting may be needed when using these properties.  timerEnd is also not nullable, so that you can easily call .ToLocalTime() on it, if need be.
 If the event is not a timer start, it will return DateTime.Min

-The MessageTypes in the MessageType enum are listed at the end of this document, with which JoystickMessage properties are attached to each type
+The MessageTypes in the MessageType enum are listed at the end of this document, with which JoystickMessage properties are attached to each type.

+### Sending to Joystick

 In addition to receiving data, you can send messages to the joystick websocket, also through the JoystickConnection object.